-It took a little longer than I would have liked but we tried the oliebollen recipe for the first time in the middle of February at my parents house.
-After mixing everything together and dropping it ball by ball into the hot oil I’m happy to say that the recipe tastes just as I remember them – fresh off the press in Den Oever.
+It took a little longer than I would have liked but we tried the oliebollen recipe for the first time in the middle of February.
+After mixing everything together and dropping the batter ball by ball into the hot oil I’m happy to report that this family recipe tastes just as I remember them – fresh off the press in Den Oever.
 YUMMY!

 Cook Time: 2 hours